sachinisandreas-del/personal-cloud-server/README.md

 ---

-## 🔧 Configuration Reference
+##  Configuration Reference

 This application requires several environment variables to function correctly.
 These variables should be stored in a `.env` file in the project's root directory.

-The **🚀setup instructions** below will guide you through creating this file.
+The **setup instructions** below will guide you through creating this file.
 Here is the template you will need to copy and fill in with your own values:

 ```ini
 # .env